czeglediptr/100-days-of-code/log.md

 ### Day 71: July 13, 2020

 **Today's Progress**: I continued to write he SQl queries for one of the SQl problem sets.
 To be honest it was a pain to start it after one week off, but here I go..

-**Thoughts:** : I continued to write he SQl queries for one of the SQl problem sets.
+**Thoughts**: I continued to write he SQl queries for one of the SQl problem sets.
 To be honest it was a pain to start it after one week off, but here I go..

 **Link to work:** N/A